Now, a demand to bifurcate Mysuru district crops up

 Speaking to reporters after meeting the Chief Minister, he said, There is a demand for a new district.
 Shortly, a meeting of public representatives from all the six taluks, leaders, organisations and people concerned will be called and a committee will be formed to formulate a strategy for a struggle in this regard," he added.

 JD(S) MLA Sa Ra Mahesh too said Vishwanath was trying to do this for political gains ahead of bypoll.
-It is an election gimmick.
-Recently, a similar proposal to bifurcate Ballari district to carve a new Vijayanagara district had caused a rift within the BJP, with several leaders within the party opposing the move," Mahesh said.
+"It's an election gimmick," he said.
+Recently, a similar proposal to bifurcate Ballari district to carve a new Vijayanagara district had caused a rift within the BJP, with several leaders within the party opposing the move.

 A meeting of legislators and parliamentarians from Ballari convened by Yediyurappa to discuss about the plan to bifurcate the district had remained inconclusive, with sides both for and against the move sticking to their stand.
 There has also been a long-pending demand from some quarters to carve out Chikkodi as a separate district from Belagavi, which is the state's largest district in terms of area.